borntofrappe/svelte-tutorial/Line Drawing Grid/README.md

 ```

 _Please note:_ I can't understand why, but it is possible for the column to exceed the acceptable range of `[0, columns - 1]`.
 I use `Math.min` and `Math.max` to avoid this undesirable situation.

+## Points

+On the basis of the edges, it is finally necessary to create.